Black cat: As a positive omen in Britain and Ireland

-The superstitions surrounding black cats varies from culture to culture, but black cats have positive associations in the Celtic nations and Japanese folklore.
-Black cats were sacred in Celtic mythology.
+The superstitions surrounding black cats vary from culture to culture, and black cats have positive associations in the Celtic nations and England, where a black cat crossing one's path is considered good luck.
+In 2014, the animal welfare organisation RSPCA stated that "in UK folklore, black cats symbolise good luck".
 Scottish lore holds that a black cat's arrival at a new home signifies prosperity, while Welsh lore states that a black cat brings good health:

-However, both the Gaels and Celtic Britons had traditions of feral and sometimes malevolent black cats.
-In Scottish mythology, a fairy known as the Cat sìth takes the form of a black cat, while in Welsh mythology the monstrous Cath Palug grew from a black kitten.
-In England, as with other Germanic cultures, some areas would associate black cats with witches and bad luck.
+The Gaels had traditions of feral and sometimes malevolent black cats.
+In Scottish mythology, a fairy known as the Cat sìth takes the form of a black cat with a white spot on its chest.